Posts

 Mapp v.
 Ohio (IRAC Brief)

 ⚖️ Mapp v.
-Ohio (1961) – Fourth Amendment Landmark Case Brief Court: Supreme Court of the United States Date: June 19, 1961 Citation: 367 U.S. 643 Author: Justice Tom C. Clark ❓ Issue Does the exclusionary rule, which prohibits illegally obtained evidence from use in federal court, also apply to state courts by virtue of the Fourteenth Amendment? πŸ“œ Rule The Fourth Amendment to the United States Constitution protects individuals from "unreasonable searches and seizures."
-The exclusionary rule, which can be traced back to Weeks v.
-United States , 232 U.S. 383 (1914), bars illegally obtained evidence from being used in federal prosecutions.
-Constitutional protection may be extended to the states by the Fourteenth Amendment's Due Process Clause. πŸ•°️ Facts Dollree Mapp was suspected of harboring a bombing suspect in her Cleveland, Ohio home.
-Police officers arrived without an appropriate search warrant but entered her home and searched it.
-During the search...
+Ohio (1961) – Fourth Amendment Landmark Case Brief Court: Supreme Court of the United States Date: June 19, 1961 Citation: 367 U.S. 643 Author of Majority Opinion: Justice Tom C. Clark ❓ Issue Does the exclusionary rule, which prohibits illegally obtained evidence from being used in federal court, also apply to state courts through the Fourteenth Amendment’s Due Process Clause? πŸ“œ Rule The Fourth Amendment protects individuals from unreasonable searches and seizures .
+The exclusionary rule , first announced in Weeks v.
+United States, 232 U.S. 383 (1914) , prevents evidence obtained in violation of the Fourth Amendment from being used in federal courts .
+Under the Fourteenth Amendment’s Due Process Clause , fundamental rights can be “incorporated” against the states, meaning state governments must also honor those protections. πŸ•°️ Facts In 1957, Cleveland police suspected Dollree Mapp of harboring a bombing suspect.
+Officers demanded entry into her hom...

 Gideon v.
 Wainwright (IRAC brief)